 3. Most Shin Megami Tensei Games

-Well, since “Shin Megami Tensei” basically translates to “Rebirth of the True Goddess”, referring to the Goddess of Tokyo in the series, and since that only applies even on the vaguest of levels to about 5 SMT titles I know of (and I’m really being generous in that estimation), this series is basically as much of a lie as Fire Emblem--except that it’s also substantially larger than even the sizable Fire Emblem series, so SMT is even more inaccurate.
+Well, since “Shin Megami Tensei” basically translates to “Rebirth of the True Goddess”, referring to the Goddess of Tokyo in the series, and since that only applies even on the vaguest of levels to about 5 SMT titles I know of (and I’m really being generous in that estimation), this series basically has nothing to do with itself.

 Look, we all know why this is here.
 I’m not proud of it, but it is what it is.